Profile image for Bill Ralston

 Ralston left TVNZ in January 2007.
 Since then he has continued with writing slots with The Listener, Stuff and Radio Live, and also freelanced for the NZ Herald.
 These days he runs communications company Deadline Limited, with his wife, sometime Nightline presenter Janet Wilson.

-In 2016 he stood for a seat on the Auckland Council, coming second.
+In 2016 he stood for a seat on the Auckland Council, but came second.

 Along the way Ralston has had cameo roles in satirical show The Jaquie Brown Diaries, and in the opening scenes of classic Peter Jackson movie Braindead.